Why bother with an advanced motorcycle course / advanced rider training?

 Good question.
 You’ve got your driving license and have been driving cars for a while – what more could you need, right?

-Every rider – and even the experienced ones that come to us, usually ride a motorcycle like they drive a car.
-But in real-word conditions, on busy public highways, your knowledge of car driving will actually do you more harm than good on two wheels.
-The purpose of our advanced training is to re-orientate your skills and separate driving a car from riding a motorcycle.
-We will give you new skills for street riding, including much higher confidence in your abilities and control of your machine.
+In real-word conditions, on busy public highways, your knowledge of car driving will actually do you more harm than good on two wheels.
+Our unparalleled training gives you new skills for street riding, including much higher confidence in your abilities and complete control of your machine.

 What makes you different / unique?